kxqdesign/Reference-Formatter/README.md

    - Choose where to save your updated document, which is now ready for LaTeX.

 6. **Check for Missing References** ⚠️
-   - RefTexConverter will notify you if any references in Document 1 are not found in Document 2 or the `.bib` file.
+   - Reference-Formatter will notify you if any references in Document 1 are not found in Document 2 or the `.bib` file.
 A `missing_references.txt` file will be created for your review.

 7. **Final Review** 👀
    - It's always good practice to give your document a final check to ensure all references are correctly converted and formatted.

 ## 🌈 Enjoy a Smoother Transition to LaTeX!

-With RefTexConverter, you can focus more on your content and less on the tedious task of reference formatting.
+With Reference-Formatter, you can focus more on your content and less on the tedious task of reference formatting.
 Happy writing! 🎉